saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    For the PoC, we should include the following:

-   - All assets required for a hosting a single game in Azure:
+   - All assets required for hosting a single game in Azure:

      - Authentication and gateway services:
        - VMs should be hosted on Azure virtual machines.
        - The two authentication databases should be hosted on a single SQL MI General Purpose tier instance.
-     - The five gaming databases hosted on a single SQL MI Business Critical tier instance.
+     - The five gaming databases should be hosted on a single SQL MI Business Critical tier instance.
-     - The three gaming services virtual machines migrated to Azure VMs.
+     - The three gaming services virtual machines should be migrated to Azure VMs.

    - An upgraded data warehouse: